Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Proficient Graph Neural Network Design

-\textbf{Knowledge Pool Construction.} Using the computed task similarity set $\mathcal{S}^u$ of $G^u$, we rank the benchmark graphs (Appendix~\ref{sec:appendix_NASBenchGraph}) and select the Top-$N_s$ most similar sources.
-The knowledge pool $\mathcal{K}$ for $G^u$ is then constructed by aggregating the top-performing models from these selected sources:
+\textbf{Knowledge Pool Construction.} Using the computed task similarity set $\mathcal{S}^u$ for $G^u$, we rank the benchmark graphs and select the Top-$N_s$ most similar sources.
+The knowledge pool $\mathcal{K}$ for $G^u$ is then constructed by aggregating the top-performing models from them: